-This Prospectus is to be read in conjunction with the pages of the documents which are incorporated herein by reference (see "Documents Incorporated by Reference" below).
+This Prospectus is to be read in conjunction with any information which is incorporated herein by reference (see "Documents Incorporated by Reference" below).
 This Prospectus shall be read and construed on the basis that such pages are incorporated in, and form part of, this Prospectus.